 - Most checking accounts don’t earn interest

-11. Oklahoma Fidelity Bank
+10. Oklahoma Fidelity Bank

 Oklahoma Fidelity Bank operates four branch locations in the state.

 The bank offers three types of traditional savings accounts.
-Their Statement Savings Account requires a minimum opening deposit of $100 and pays out interest at 0.05% APY.
+Their Statement Savings Account requires a minimum opening deposit of $100 and pays interest at 0.05% APY.
 The account charges a $4 monthly fee should your balance fall below $300.

-Oklahoma Fidelity Bank also offers CDs, Money Market accounts, Health Savings accounts, personal and home loans, and business banking services.
+Oklahoma Fidelity Bank also offers CDs, money market accounts, Health Savings accounts, personal and home loans, and business banking services.

 - Access to a good-sized ATM network